Updated November 18, 2023

 For continuously compounding interest rate gets added on every moment.
 This makes calculation tough.
-This is not used by any financial institution for interest rate charges as there is little difference in continuously compounding amount and daily compounding amount.
-Banks use daily compounding interest amount in some of their products.
+Financial institutions do not use this for interest rate charges as there is little difference in the continuous and daily compounding amounts.
+Banks use daily compounding interest amounts in some of their products.

-The formula for continuous compounding is as follow:
+The formula for continuous compounding is as follows:

-The continuous compounding formula calculates the interest earned which is continuously compounded for an infinite time period.
+The continuous compounding formula calculates the interest earned, which is continuously compounded for an infinite period.

 P = Principal amount (Present Value of the amount)

 t = Time (Time is years)

 The above calculation assumes constant compounding interest over an infinite time period.
 As the time period mentioned is infinite, the exponent function (e) helps multiply the current investment amount.
 This is multiplied by the current interest rate and time period.
 Despite many investments, the difference between total interest earned through continuous compounding in Excel is the same as traditional compounding interest.